mmrwoods/jenkins_campfire_plugin/README.markdown

 Thanks to Joshua Krall, we now have support for SSL, and the plugin works after upgrading to Hudson ver.
 1.363

-Brad Greenlee recently added a smart notification feature, which disables notifications for successful builds unless the previous build was unsuccessful, and I've added commit info to build notifications and an option to customize the room to which notifications are sent per-project.
+Recently, Brad Greenlee added a smart notification feature, which disables notifications for successful builds unless the previous build was unsuccessful, and I added commit info to build notifications and an option to customize the room to which notifications are sent per-project.

 Note: The plugin code is a bit of a mess, partly just because I don't have a